 What to see in Mozambique

 -Take a dhow ride to the isolated beaches of Benguerra Island.

 -See the historic Portuguese and Muslim architecture on Mozambique Island.

 -Learn to scuba dive on the beaches of Tofo.

 -Go fishing and waterskiing on Cahora Bassa Lake.

 Getting to Mozambique

-There are no direct flights to Mozambique from the UK or the US, but there are plenty of connecting flights through Johannesburg.
+There are no direct flights to Mozambique from the UK or the US, but there are plenty of connecting flights through Johannesburg and Nairobi.
 Get more information on Mozambique Airports.